USAJOBS/ATP-Support/job-announcement-playbook/details/benefits.md

 category: benefits
 title: Benefits
 sidenav: benefits
 lead: This section describes the employee benefits.
-Since most benefits are the same across federal agencies, we recommend using the same benefits language.
+Because most benefits are the same across federal agencies, we recommend using the same benefits language.
-current-fields: ["Agency Benefits"]
+current-fields: ["Agency benefits"]
 ---

 #### Example